Click Here for Our Recommended Antivirus for Your Device

 What is Carbon 14?

 Carbon 14 is another isotope of Carbon but an unstable one.
-This variant has six neutrons and eight protons, and due to this imbalance, this is called an unstable.
+This variant has six neutrons and eight protons, which is called unstable due to this imbalance.
 It happens to be a radioactive isotope.

-With an atomic mass of 14.0032420 u, Carbon 14 is produced in the upper layer of the troposphere and stratosphere in the process of absorption of thermal neutrons by atoms of nitrogen.
-Cosmic ray reaction on nitrogen on earth happens to be its another major source.
+With an atomic mass of 14.0032420 u, Carbon 14 is produced in the upper layer of the troposphere and stratosphere in the absorption of thermal neutrons by nitrogen atoms.
+Cosmic ray reaction on nitrogen on earth happens to be another major source.

 It decays into atoms of Nitrogen and hence is called radioactive carbon.
 This is used for carbon dating, a process by which age is determined for some products.
 This method of age dating was founded by William Libby in 1940.